igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events received over WMQ as MQ messages.

-Sample files can be found in `samples\message-broker` directory.
+Sample files can be found in `samples/message-broker` directory.

 Sample stream configuration:
 ```xml